Rediscovering the Innate Paths to Healing through

-Introduce Innate Healing Capacities of the subconscious through the framework of mind, body, spirit and relationship (psycho-spiritual immune system)
+Introduce the innate healing capacities of the subconscious through the framework of mind, body, spirit and relationship (see description below)

-Engage and deepen each participant’s personal process in therapeutic dyads using cannabis and ketamine
+Engage with and deepen each participant’s personal healing process in therapeutic dyads using cannabis and ketamine

-Discuss and expand on theoretical knowledge as it applies to group members experiences
+Discuss and expand on theoretical knowledge as it applies to group members' weekly experiences

 Build confidence and mastery in psychedelic therapy